MorvanZhou/NLP-Tutorials/README.md

 # Natural Language Processing Tutorial

+Tutorial in Chinese can be found in [mofanpy.com](https://mofanpy.com/tutorials/machine-learning/nlp).

 This repo includes many simple implementations of models in Neural Language Processing (NLP).

 All code implementations in this tutorial are organized as following: